Blenderwizard/Darkly/Insecure_File/README.md

 ```
 root:437394baff5aa33daa618be47b75cb49
 ```
-It's format is simular to what is found in `/etc/passwd`, folowing the pattern of `username:hashed_password`.
+It's format is simular to what is found in an `/etc/passwd` file.
+Folowing the pattern of `username:hashed_password`.
 Using a md5 decryptor, we can find `root`'s password `qwerty123@`.

 ## Possible Patches